 Join us in our mission to promote brain health in communities at greatest risk for dementia.

-Dr. Grant will be accepting applications for the combined M.A. / Ph.D. program in clinical psychology at The Ohio State University for the 2025-2026 cycle (for students who aim to enroll in the program in Fall 2026) and will supervise students in the neuropsychology specialty.
+Dr. Grant will be accepting applications for the M.A. / Ph.D. program in clinical psychology at The Ohio State University for the 2025-2026 application cycle (i.e., for students who aim to enroll in the program in Fall 2026) and will supervise students in the neuropsychology specialty.
+Please see the Department of Psychology website for a detailed description of the program and application requirements.

 Application deadline: November 15, 2025